JKorf/Kucoin.Net/README.md

 |`ApiCredentials`|Overwrite for the default ApiCredentials, changing the type to KucoinApiCredentials which allows for passing in the extra password|`null`

 ## Release notes
+* Version 3.0.5 - 02 Sep 2021
+    * Fix for disposing order book closing socket even if there are other connections

 * Version 3.0.4 - 26 Aug 2021
     * Updated CryptoExchange.Net